WCRSyyc/diy-blinky-bot/Witch.md

 * How does supply voltage affect the blinking rate?&nbsp; Try changing the voltage of the power supply from 3.3V to 5V.

-* How is the blink rate affected by changing the color of the LEDs?
+* How is the blink rate affected by changing the colour of the LEDs?

 * How is the blink rate affected by changing the resistance of the 39K resistor?